-- Vendor SKU - this can be added in Quick Edit.
-This is the SKU that will appear on the PO.
+Vendor SKU - This can be added in Quick Edit.
+This is the SKU that will appear on the purchase order.

-- Vendor Title - this will appear on the csv download, but not the PDF version of the PO.
-This can be added in Quick Edit.
-The products normal title will appear as the "Description" on the PDF version of the PO.
+Vendor Title - This will appear on the csv download, but not the PDF version of the PO.
+The vendor title can be added in Quick Edit.
+(The product’s normal title will appear as the "Description" on the PDF version of the PO.)

-- Cost - also not required, but will automatically fill in on the PO if filled out on the product.
+Cost - This is not required, but will automatically fill in on the purchase order if it’s filled out on the product.

-Here's a helpful Quick Edit view for entering this information on your products, including other relevant columns like MPN or Manufacturer.
+Here's a helpful Quick Edit view for entering this information on your products, including other relevant columns like MPN and Manufacturer.

 How to Create a Purchase Order

-- Enter the quantity you want to order and click ADD.
-Many SKUs will already have Quantity filled in -- this is a suggested Reorder quantity from our Smart Reorder feature.
+Enter the quantity you want to order and click ADD.
+Many SKUs will already have quantity filled in.
+This is a suggested reorder quantity from our Demand Forecasting feature.
 Feel free to adjust this number as you deem appropriate.